pydata/xarray/doc/user-guide/dask.rst

 Deploying Dask
 --------------

-By default, Dask distributes work across multiple cores on a single machine, which lets you process as much data as you can download and fit onto your hard drive.
+By default, Dask uses the multi-threaded scheduler, which distributes work across multiple cores on a single machine and allows for processing some datasets that do not fit into memory.
 However, this has two limitations:

 - You are limited by the size of your hard drive
 - Downloading data can be slow and expensive

 Instead, it can be faster and cheaper to run your computations close to where your data is stored, distributed across many machines on a Dask cluster.
 Often, this means deploying Dask on HPC clusters or on the cloud.
-See the `Dask documentation <https://docs.dask.org/en/stable/deploying.html?utm_source=xarray-docs>`__ for more details.
+See the `Dask deployment documentation <https://docs.dask.org/en/stable/deploying.html?utm_source=xarray-docs>`__ for more details.

 Best Practices
 --------------

 Dask is pretty easy to use but there are some gotchas, many of which are under active development.
 Here are some tips we have found through experience.
 We also recommend checking out the `Dask best practices <https://docs.dask.org/en/stable/array-best-practices.html?utm_source=xarray-docs>`_.

+1. Do your spatial and temporal indexing (e.g. ``.sel()`` or ``.isel()``) early, especially before calling ``resample()`` or ``groupby()``.
+Grouping and resampling triggers some computation on all the blocks, which in theory should commute with indexing, but this optimization hasn't been implemented in Dask yet.
+(See `Dask issue #746 <https://github.com/dask/dask/issues/746>`_).

+2. More generally, ``groupby()`` is a costly operation and will perform a lot better if the ``flox`` package is installed.
+   See the `flox documentation <https://flox.readthedocs.io>`_ for more.
+By default Xarray will use ``flox`` if installed.

+3. Save intermediate results to disk as a netCDF files (using ``to_netcdf()``) and then load them again with ``open_dataset()`` for further computations.
+For example, if subtracting temporal mean from a dataset, save the temporal mean to disk before subtracting.
+Again, in theory, Dask should be able to do the computation in a streaming fashion, but in practice this is a fail case for the Dask scheduler, because it tries to keep every chunk of an array that it computes in memory.
+(See `Dask issue #874 <https://github.com/dask/dask/issues/874>`_)

+4. Use the `Dask dashboard <https://docs.dask.org/en/latest/dashboard.html?utm_source=xarray-docs>`_ to identify performance bottlenecks.

+Here's an example of a simplified workflow putting some of these tips together:

 .. code-block:: python